LamAnnieV/Final4Deployment/README.md

 •	1 Subnet with three instances, that can be detached from the igw and attached to the nat gateway to make it private

-        •	1 instance for Jenkins agent, where Docker and Docker-compose are installed to build the Docker images for the frontend and the backend
+        •	1 instance for Jenkins agent, where [Docker and Docker-compose](jenkinsTerraform/dockeragent2.sh) are installed to build the Docker images for the frontend and the backend

-        •	1 instance for Jenkins agent, where Terraform is installed to create the application infrastructure
+        •	1 instance for Jenkins agent, where [Terraform](jenkinsTerraform/terraform.sh) is installed to create the application infrastructure

-        •	1 instance for Jenkins agent, where Kubectl is installed to create the Kubernetes infrastructure and deploy the application to EKS
+        •	1 instance for Jenkins agent, where [kubectl](jenkinsTerraform/eks-jre.sh) is installed to create the Kubernetes infrastructure and deploy the application to EKS

 **<ins>Application infrastructure [files](initTerraform/):**